 - 12 Aug: A CIA officer who learns of the call files a whistleblower complaint (pictured above) with the intelligence community watchdog, the inspector general

-- Late Aug: Trump was notified about the complaint, according to the New York Times
+- Late Aug: Mr Trump is notified about the complaint, according to the New York Times

-- 5 Sept: Washington Post reports the story about the whistleblower
+- 5 Sept: The Washington Post reports the story about the whistleblower

-- 10 Sept: House of Representatives asks for information on the whistleblower complaint
+- 10 Sept: The House of Representatives asks for information on the whistleblower complaint

 - 11 Sept: US military aid to Ukraine is restarted